Cocotrilito/IsaacMacropad/README.md

 | 6 | Diodes 1N4148 | 9 | For key matrix |
 | 7 | PCB | 1 | Custom designed |
 | 8 | Case | 1 | 3D printed |

+##
+Thanks for reading if you liked it leave a follow! :)